cpc/edge-offloading-app/README.md

 # Open Software Stack for Compression-Aware Adaptive Edge Offloading

+Edge offloading of semantic segmentation with dynamically selectable compression and local/remote processing.
+Includes remote server discovery.

-This is the official repository of the paper "Open Software Stack for Compression-Aware Adaptive Edge Offloading" accepted for the WCNC 2025 conference.
+This repository was used to produce results for the paper _Jakub Žádník, Robin Bijl, Jan Solanti, Erno Joensuu, Markku Mäkitalo, Pekka Jääskeläinen, **"Open Software Stack for Compression-Aware Adaptive Edge Offloading"**, in Proc.
+WCNC 2025._

 ## Cloning the Repository